 Crib Type: Hardwood

-Baby Eco Trends are an excellent option for solid hardwood bassinets, cradles, and cribs made with hardwood and without composite or engineered wood or toxic chemicals.
-These cribs are handmade in Ohio by Amish craftsmen, using solid wood sustainably harvested in the US, and can be delivered anywhere in the contiguous US.
-The wood is kiln dried rather than chemically treated, and the craftsmen use mortise and tenon joints rather than glues to make the crib.
+Baby Eco Trends is an excellent option for solid hardwood bassinets, cradles, and cribs.
+These cribs are handmade in Ohio by Amish craftsmen using solid wood sustainably harvested in the US and can be delivered anywhere in the contiguous US.
+The wood is kiln-dried rather than chemically treated, and the craftsmen use mortise and tenon joints rather than glue.

-So, while it’s a shame that the company doesn’t carry any eco-certifications or Greenguard Gold Certification, it’s a pretty safe bet that their cribs are non-toxic, simply because they don’t use glues.
-That said, because you can choose to have the crib treated with standard or formaldehyde-free finish or paint, this means that some toxic chemicals may be knocking around in the factory where the cribs are made.
+So, while it’s a shame that the company doesn’t carry any eco-certifications or Greenguard Gold Certification, it’s a pretty safe bet that their cribs are non-toxic simply because they don’t use glues.
+That said, because you can choose to have the crib treated with standard or formaldehyde-free finish or paint, some toxic chemicals may be knocking around in the factory where the cribs are made.
 Make sure you choose a formaldehyde-free finish or paint to keep your crib non-toxic and eco-friendly.

-Prices range from $1,000-$2,300, with almost all cribs able to be converted into a toddler bed, day bed, and full bed.
-They also offer low profile (low-rise) cribs, which are great if you’re a little shorter (like me!) and find it hard to reach down low into a crib.
-Most Baby Eco Trends cribs also have three adjustable mattress positions, so you can have newborns up high, older infants a little lower, and potential-escapees on the lowest setting.
-Cribs fit standard aby crib mattresses and comply with all required standards (CPSC, ASTM), in addition to being third-party lab tested and approved.
+Prices range from $1,800 to $2,700, with almost all cribs able to be converted into a toddler bed, day bed, and full bed.
+They also offer low-profile (low-rise) cribs, which are great if you’re a little shorter (like me!) and find it hard to reach down low into a crib.
+Most Baby Eco Trends cribs also have three adjustable mattress positions, so you can have newborns up high, older infants a little lower, and potential escapees on the lowest setting.
+Cribs fit standard baby crib mattresses and comply with all required standards (CPSC, ASTM), in addition to being third-party lab tested and approved.

 Some models have an optional Baby Changing Tray that attaches to matching Dressers / Baby Changers for extra security and can easily be removed when no longer needed.
-You can also choose custom stains, finishes, paints and hardware as well as other wood species by emailing the company.
-To make sure your new crib has the right aesthetic, you can request samples of hardwood and stain/paint selections (for a price; refundable upon return of the samples).
+You can also choose custom stains, finishes, paints, and hardware, as well as other wood varieties by emailing the company.
+To make sure your new crib has the right aesthetic, you can request samples of hardwood and stain/paint selections (for a price, refundable upon return of the samples).

 Cribs take around 8-12 weeks to complete, plus packing and shipping time.
 Free curbside delivery is available, and assembly instructions are provided.